Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Since the first plunge in 2001, the committee has collected hundreds of thousands of dollars for the cause.

-The 2019 plunge will celebrate the 20th anniversary of the West Haven Breast Cancer Awareness Program.
+This year’s plunge will celebrate the 20th anniversary of the West Haven Breast Cancer Awareness Program.

 The plunge is a celebration of survivors and a remembrance of loved ones who have died of the disease.